 The aim is to enable you to learn how to use essential DevOps tools like Jenkins, Puppet, Git, Gitlab, Jenkins Selenium, Chef, Vagrant, and others in your daily workflow.

-Additionally, you get to learn how to support the infrastructure that underpins all of this at work and how Continuous Integration and Continuous Delivery work as part of the system.
+Additionally, you will learn how to support the infrastructure that underpins all of this at work and how Continuous Integration and Continuous Delivery work together as part of the system.

 16. Cloud Native DevOps with Kubernetes: Building, Deploying, and Scaling Modern Applications in the Cloud